-It involves detention in a periodic detention centre for a two day period each week for the length of the sentence set by the court.
+Periodic detention involves incarceration within a periodic detention facility for two days each week for the length of the sentence orderd by the court.

-Although most people refer to periodic detention as weekend detention, detention can occur mid week.
+Periodic detention can be served either on the weekend or mid week.
 The two-day period commences at 7.00 pm on the day of the week specified (usually Friday) and ends at 4.30 pm on the second day following the day so specified (usually Sunday).

-Before a court imposes a periodic detention sentence it must be satisfied that no other penalty other than imprisonment is appropriate.
-If the court does impose a sentence of periodic detention it is likely to set a period after which you may be released on parole.
+Before a court imposes a sentence of periodic detention it must satisfy itself that no other penalty other than imprisonment is appropriate in the circumstances.
+If the court imposes a sentence of periodic detention it is likely to set an additional period after which an offender may be released on parole.

-A periodic detention order may not be made for longer than three years.
-If the court imposes two sentences of periodic detention then the combined period cannot exceed three years.
+A periodic detention order cannot be longer than three years.
+If the court imposes two or more sentences of periodic detention then the combined periods cannot be more than three years.

 WHERE TO NEXT?